trueberryless/the-thinking-hub/src/content/posts/creative-thinking.md

 ### Myth 2: The "Flash of Genius"

-Another destructive myth is the idea of the "Flash of Genius"—the lightning bolt of inspiration that strikes out of nowhere.
+Another destructive myth is the idea of the "Flash of Genius" — the lightning bolt of inspiration that strikes out of nowhere.
 We love this story.
 We picture Newton and the apple, or Archimedes in the bathtub.
 It suggests that creativity is magic, reserved for the chosen few.

 Here is the reality: The "Flash" is real, but it does **not** come from nowhere.

 The "Flash" is actually the final step of a long, invisible labor.
 It happens only after a period of intense **Preparation**.
 You have to load your brain with data, struggle with the problem, and hit wall after wall.
-Then, you need **Incubation**—a period where your conscious mind steps away (the "idle time" we mentioned).
+Then, you need **Incubation** — a period where your conscious mind steps away (the "idle time" we mentioned).
 During this downtime, the subconscious (or rather, non-conscious processing networks) continues to churn through the data, making connections that your focused, stressed-out conscious mind blocked.

 Bill Buxton, a computer scientist and designer, wrote about this regarding Wolfgang Amadeus Mozart.
 We see Mozart as a vessel of divine talent who just "heard" the music.
 We ignore the fact that he was drilled in music theory and performance from the time he was a toddler.
 His "genius" was the result of massive, sustained cognitive loading.